-LEARNING CURVES DANCE has been teaching children in the Solihull area since 1998 and offers a wide range of dance styles and opportunities for girls and boys from the age of 5 through to adults.
+LEARNING CURVES DANCE has been teaching children in the Solihull area since 1998 and offers a wide range of dance styles and opportunities for girls and boys from the age of five through to adult.

 (L-R Laura Matthews, Katie Baker, Elise Packard, Toni Hansbury - Principal, Lian Fisher - Director, Jenn Francis - Principal, Amber Coughlan, Sophie James, Danni Seymour)

 We offer IDTA exams based on Freestyle, Street, Jazz and Lyrical work.
 These are core subjects in the world of dance, and means you have the opportunity to demonstrate your skills in front of professional IDTA examiners (past examiners include Anna Jones, President of the IDTA and Dawn Parker Chairman of the IDTA Freestyle Branch).
 Each child receives a certificate, award and grade sheet with details about their exam.

 Recently Learning Curves Dance has expanded to offer Cheer Rosette sessions with the IDTA.
 Meaning that we can now offer our cheer students from as young as four years of age to take IDTA examinations.

 We also include elements of Ballet, Eastern, Cheerleading and Latin, in some of our classes and Performing Arts Project!
 All classes work towards our biennial shows at the Mac Theatre or the Core Theatre, and this gives them the chance to use props such as jazz canes, pom poms, chairs, dance ribbons and much much more!